Sleep training, cortisol & stressed out babies?

-In fact, it is a naturally released hormone as part of our circadian rhythm and studies have found that the levels of cortisol a baby releases during times of short term "stress" are lower (by 100-200%) than the cortisol levels babies (and adults) naturally produce throughout the course of each day as part of our body clock cycle.
-Cortisol is far higher too in babies and children who are overtired, than those who experience some form of sleep training.
+Studies have actually found that the levels of cortisol a baby releases during times of short term "stress" are actually lower (by 100-200%) than the cortisol levels babies naturally produce throughout the course of each day.
+Cortisol levels have also been found to be far higher in babies and children who are overtired, than those who experience some form of sleep training.

 Protesting unexpected change is part of being human.

 Sleep training does not exclusively mean cry-it-out.
-Sleep training does not mean you are causing your baby brain damage.
-Working gradually towards better sleep is, in the short and long term, going to mean your baby is in fact producing less cortisol overall than a baby who continues to be overtired or sleep deprived.
+Sleep training does not mean you are causing your baby brain damage or chronic stress.
+Working gradually towards better sleep is, in the short and long term, going to mean your baby has lower cortisol levels overall than a baby who continues to be overtired or sleep deprived.
 And you CAN teach your baby to fall asleep without leaving them to cry.

 "Two days in and you guys have changed my life!!!!
 I've been battling anywhere between 4-6 wake ups a night for over a MONTH!
 One day on the Program and she went down without a hassle at 7 PM (when I would previously have to rock for an hour or two).
 Many, many thanks!
 I'm seeing so much promise here and my baby is actually happier and less fussy today.
 The best part?
 Little to NO crying for us!
 I'm so glad I gave this Program a try over traditional sleep training methods.
 Babe and I are so happy." - Jamie

 If you're thinking about starting sleep training or would like to start guiding your baby towards self-settling, our comprehensive Sleep Programs contain several gentle methods to choose from, that are suited to your baby's age and current sleep associations.